theoxylo/minecraft_mod_thx/README.txt

 CHANGELOG
 ---------
-v009: added enemy AI (attack empty helicopter to engage)
-v009: added smoke to missile flight
+v009: for use with Minecraft and ModLoader beta 1.7.3
 v009: adjusted attack and health values
 v009: adjusted collision and damage threshold
+v009: added follow/attack AI (attack empty helicopter to engage)
+v009: added smoke to missile flight

 v008: built for Minecraft and ModLoader beta 1.7.3
 v008: updated README.txt :)